 At some point we will need a chain-of-trust, I believe blockchain & NFT technology can enable this.
 The photographer signs the original photograph into a blockchain, and as the image travels between news distribution and news outlets it is tracked in the chain.

-The photographer is now the source of truth that this is indeed an authentic photograph and has not been AI generated or manipulated in Photoshop etc. This is what Numbers Protocol is doing
+The photographer is now the "source of truth" that this is indeed an authentic photograph which has not been AI generated or manipulated in Photoshop etc. This is what Numbers Protocol enables, and I think we'll see a lot of this kind of technology going forward.

 Numbers Protocol is the asset-driven protocol to make digital media traceable and verifiable through its innovative process.
 By making digital media traceable and verifiable, we are able to address critical issues in the digital media space, namely misinformation, copyright and royalty distribution.

+At captureapp.xyz you can try this technology.
 More about Numbers protocol for assets on Medium.
+Note: no affiliation with Numbers or Captureapp